kubernetes-sigs/kubebuilder-declarative-pattern/docs/addon/walkthrough/README.md

 You can verify that the operator has created the `kubernetes-guestbook`
 deployment:

-e.g. `kubectl get pods -l k8s-app=kubernetes-guestbook -n kube-system` or `kubectl get deploy kubernetes-guestbook -n kube-system`.
+e.g. `kubectl get pods -n guestbook-operator-system` or `kubectl get deploy -n guestbook-operator-system`.

 ## Manifest simplification: Automatic labels